Battle of Marilao River

 The Battle of Marilao River was fought on March 27, 1899, in Marilao, Bulacan, Philippines, during the Philippine–American War.
-It was one of the most celebrated river crossings of the whole war, wherein American forces crossed the Marilao River, which was 80 yd wide and too deep to ford, while under Filipino fire from the opposite bank.
+It was one of the most celebrated river crossings of the war, wherein American forces crossed the Marilao River, which was 80 yd wide and too deep to ford, while under fire.

 Background

 After the failed Filipino counterattack to regain Manila on February 23, General Antonio Luna, the Chief of War Operations of the Philippine Republic, resigned his post on February 28 in protest to the reinstatement of the Kawit Battalion, which Luna had disarmed for insubordination during the earlier fighting around Caloocan.
 During Luna's absence, President Emilio Aguinaldo himself took over the military affairs, for the only time in the whole course of the war.

 Meanwhile, the Americans, anticipating another counteroffensive from the Filipino side, took their time waiting for reinforcements under General Henry Ware Lawton.
 These arrived between March 10 and 23.
 By March 25, the Americans under General Arthur MacArthur, Jr. renewed their offensive against Caloocan and Polo, up to the ultimate drive to Malolos.